-Anish Kapoor opens new exhibition this November across two major sites in Beijing: Central Academy of Fine Arts & the Imperial Ancestral Temple
+Anish Kapoor opens new exhibition at Central Academy of Fine Arts & the Imperial Ancestral Temple in Beijing

 14 October 2019

 Central Academy of Fine Arts (CAFA) Museum: 25 October – 1 January 2020

 Taimiao Art Museum of Imperial Ancestral Temple: 10 November - 28 December 2019